 These entrepreneurs are changing Chicago, one bite at a time.

 How cool are these stories?
 And, we can’t help but be in awe of the fact that they’re all women entrepreneurs building successful businesses in a huge metropolitan area like Chicago.
-Are you ready to join Danielle, Sara, and Valeria in growing Chicago small businesses?
+Are you ready to join Danielle, Sara, and Valeria in growing Chicago independent businesses?
 Learn more about Honeycomb Credit by filling out the form below.